 Senator Graham.
-The difference in capability, would you say, is significant between 352 and 230?
+The difference in capability, would you say, is significant between 352,000 and 230,000?

 General DUNFORD.
-I think both from a capability and a psy-

-chology perspective, it would be significant.
+I think both from a capability and a psychology perspective, it would be significant.

 Senator Graham.
-Do you believe it would be a wide investment for the American taxpayer to continue to invest in the Afghan National Security Forces at 352?
+Do you believe it would be a wise investment for American taxpayers to continue to invest in the ANSF at 352,000?